-As per those health and wellbeing impacts, the impacts on a customer's dependents and/or relationships will be very specific in relation to their own personal circumstances.
-These impacts are impossible to quantify at an aggregate customer group level.
+As with health and wellbeing impacts, the impacts on a customer's dependents and/or relationships will be very specific in relation to their own personal circumstances.
+These impacts are not possible to quantify at an aggregate customer group level.